Swefton/ev3-ps4-gamepad-interaction/README.md

 ## Button Detection Map

-You can find the button detection map and more details in the code files.
+You can find the button detection map and more details in under wepages.

 ## Usage

 1. Clone this repository.
-2. Follow the instructions in the code files to set up your Lego EV3 and PS4 controller.
-3. Run the provided code on your Lego EV3 device.
+2. Modify main.py to use modules specific to your project. [button maps and resources]([path/to/your/code/file.py](https://github.com/Swefton/ev3-ps4-gamepad-interaction/blob/main/webpages))
-4. Enjoy controlling your Lego EV3 with the PS4 controller!
+3. Enjoy controlling your Lego EV3 with the PS4 controller!

 ## Contributions